Reactions to the Sandy Hook Elementary School shooting: Investors

 Private equity fund Cerberus Capital Management, the owner of firearms manufacturer Remington Outdoor Company, the manufacturer of the Bushmaster brand AR-15 style rifle used in the shooting, announced its intention to sell Remington.
 In 2015, unable to find a buyer for Remington, Cerberus notified investors it would permit them to cash out.
 In 2018, Cerberus turned over Remington to bankruptcy court in Delaware.

 Days after the shooting, California State Treasurer Bill Lockyer ordering an accounting of investments in gun manufacturers from California's teacher pension system California State Teachers' Retirement System (CalSTRS) and public employee pension system California Public Employees' Retirement System (CalPERS).
 On January 9, 2013, the Teachers' Retirement Board Investment Committee directed staff to "begin the process of divestment from firearm companies that manufacture weapons that are illegal in California."
 In 2013, CalSTRS divested from Sturm Ruger and the American Outdoor Brands Corporation (formerly Smith & Wesson).
 CalSTRS divested from Remington; completion of the divestment from Remington was delayed until 2015 due to contractual obligations regarding CalSTRS's investment in a private equity pool managed by Cerberus.

+Lanza's family

+Shortly after the shooting, news stations received false reports that Ryan Lanza, Adam's older brother, was the perpetrator.
+Ryan found out about this while sitting at his desk at work.
+It was reported that his office in Times Square, New York was raided by police shortly after he found out about the false accusations.
+Ryan's Facebook was flooded with messages and comments shortly after news networks posted pictures of him.
+He made two posts on his Facebook account criticizing the media and harassers within three minutes of each other, likely before police raided his office.

+The day following the shooting, Peter Lanza, Adam's father, released a statement:

+Our hearts go out to the families and friends who lost loved ones and to all those who were injured.
+Our family is grieving along with all those who have been affected by this enormous tragedy.
+No words can truly express how heartbroken we are.
+We are in a state of disbelief and trying to find whatever answers we can.
+We too are asking why.
+We have cooperated fully with law enforcement and will continue to do so.
+Like so many of you, we are saddened, but struggling to make sense of what has transpired.